caermeglaeddyv/ansible-role-mongodb/README.md

 Currently supports installation of MongoDB versions >= 4.2.

-cfssl and cfssljson must be installed on localhost if mongodb_certs_create variable is set to True (default).
+cfssl and cfssljson must be installed on localhost if mongodb_cfssl variable is set to True (default).

 Role Variables